olipayne/guzzle-web-bot-auth-middleware/README.md

 ## Prerequisites & Setup (Ed25519)

 To use this middleware, you need an Ed25519 private key, its corresponding public key (in JWK format hosted publicly), and a `keyid` (JWK Thumbprint of the public key).
-The middleware uses `alg: "eddsa"` in the `Signature-Input` header.
+The middleware uses `alg: "ed25519"` in the `Signature-Input` header.

 ### Easiest Setup: All-in-One Ed25519 Key Generation Script